pymor/pymor/README.txt

 packages.
 (This is easy to miss, as pip will install dependencies after pyMOR itself has been installed, so search at the top of your console log!)
-You will most likely want to install IPython and, in particular, matplotlib, PyOpenGL, glumpy, as well as PySide.
+You will most likely want to install IPython and, in particular, matplotlib, PyOpenGL, glumpy, and PySide.
 The latter packages are required for pyMOR's visualization routines.
 At the time of writing, PySide fails to install with current Sphinx versions, so we have to install an old one: